aaravg31/shortest_path_comparison/README.md

 - `--rows N`: Set grid size to NxN (default: 30)
   - Example: `python -m src.visualization.main --rows 50` for a 50x50 grid
   - Larger grids provide more detail but may slow down the visualization
+  - The 50x50 grid is preset with a maze structure for ease of use

 ### Controls
 - **Left Click**: Place Start (Orange), End (Turquoise), or Walls (Black).